-No, it’s perfectly normal even it remains there for a long period of time.
+No, it’s perfectly normal even if it remains there for a long period.
 It is the average temp limit at which GPU works optimally.

-Still no, all modern GPU while under load easily reaches 80°C which is the safe range.
+Still no, all modern GPUs while under load easily reach 80°C which is the safe range.
 However, your GPU shouldn’t remain at this range for hours.
 At this point, you must take some precautionary measures to lower GPU temp.

-The safe temp range of GTX 1060 is 83°C that what NVIDIA claims.
+The safe temp range of GTX 1060 is 83°C which NVIDIA claims.
 The maximum temp range of 1060 3 GB or 6 Gb is 105°C but it will start thermal throttling.
 You should keep it under 80°C for best performance.

 NVIDIA claims that their GPU can withstand high temp such as 110°C. Theoretically, it is accurate but when you gather field data then you will know that its performance and life span decrease drastically.